How to Build NGINX from Source on Debian 12, 11 or 10

 After installation, NGINX will be located in the sbin directory of the prefix path.

-Step 7: Create NGINX SystemD Service
+Step 7: Create NGINX Systemd Service

 After building and compiling NGINX from the source, creating a systemd process to manage the NGINX service on your system is crucial.
 Here’s how: